DevAgnihotri/Django-project-pollapp/Django_part4.md

 - Avoided hardcoded URLs using `{% url %}`
 - Made URL patterns robust with **namespacing**

-➡️ Up next: Learn how to handle forms and use Django’s generic views in Part 4!
+➡️ Up next: Learn how to handle forms and use Django’s generic views NEXT!